Jameron/docker/readme.md

 For more legit info visit this hyperlink: [Docker Machine Documentation](https://docs.docker.com/machine/get-started/)

-7) Get the Amazon Linux Docker Image
+7) Get the Amazon Linux Docker Image on your local machine by running this:

     docker pull amazonlinux